falkr/stmpy/docs/index.md

 State machines are implemented by a combination of the two classes *Machine* and *Driver.*

-* A Machine represents a state machine diagrams.
+* A Machine represents a state machine diagram.
-* A Driver maintains event queues and control the execution of several machines.
+* A Driver maintains event queues and controls the execution of several machines.

 ## Example: Tick Tock State Machine